alaahgag/BigData_Processing_Using_Spark/README.md

 - What is the average delay time by day of the week?
 - What is the average delay time by month?

-This documentation highlights our approach and methodologies for a comprehensive Flight Delay Analysis, providing valuable insights into the world of air travel.
+## Project Presentation:

+I have created a detailed presentation that provides an overview of my project, key findings, and visual insights.
+You can access the project presentation[here]([insert_link_to_presentation_here](https://github.com/alaahgag/BigData_Processing_Using_Spark/blob/main/FlightDelayAnalysis.pptx))

+The presentation complements the documentation and provides a visual representation of our analysis and its results.
+We encourage you to explore it for a more immersive understanding of our project.

 ## How to Run the Code: